open-contracting/credere-backend/docs/contributing/index.rst

 .. note::

-   Some endpoints, enums and template names cannot be made to conform to this style guide, without migrating the database, updating the frontend or updating the email templates in :doc:`../aws/ses`.
+   Some endpoints and enums cannot be made to conform to this style guide, without migrating the database or updating the frontend.

 Update requirements
 ~~~~~~~~~~~~~~~~~~~